Photonico/Computational_Physics_Topics/Sundries/Note for Writing in the Sciences.md

   + Adverbs
     + very, really, quite, basically, generally, etc.

+> Some words and phrases are blobs.
+William Zinsser, On Writing Well.

 + Long words and phrases that could be short
   + a majority of             → most
   + a number of               → many